catpea/catpea-project/database/furkies-purrkies/poem-1662/index.md

 ---
 id: poem-1662
 guid: 3b3b1e83-3898-471c-954e-7044a7e8eabb
-title: Obesity As A Launchpad To Greatness – Remodeling Your Kitchen Power Walking, And Hiking
+title: Obesity As A Launchpad To Greatness – Remodeling Your Kitchen, Power Walking, And Hiking
 description: null
 tags:
   - furkies-purrkies